Examples and counterexamples in Ehrhart theory: Introduction

 Often, to prove that a family of polytopes --- and even quite specific polytopes, are Ehrhart positive or $h^*$-unimodal is a difficult problem.

 Since not all polytopes are Ehrhart positive or $h^*$-unimodal, it is convenient to focus our attention to restricted classes of polytopes possessing additional algebraic or combinatorial structure.
 For instance, much work in the literature is devoted to proving inequalities that $h^*$-polynomials of polytopes that have the \emph{integer decomposition property (IDP)} satisfy.
-The following is a famous particular case of conjecture appearing in \cite{brenti-update} and often attributed to Stanley; it also appears as a question in \cite[Question~1.1]{schepers-vanlangenhoven}.
+The precise definition of IDP is stated in Section~\ref{sec:two}.
+The following is a famous special case of a conjecture appearing in \cite{brenti-update} and often attributed to Stanley; it also appears as a question in \cite[Question~1.1]{schepers-vanlangenhoven}.

-\begin{conjecture} If $P$ is a lattice polytope having the integer decomposition property (IDP) then its $h^*$-vector is unimodal. \end{conjecture}
+\begin{conjecture} Every lattice polytope satisfying the integer decomposition property (IDP) has a unimodal $h^*$-vector. \end{conjecture}